Khangnguyen04/seattle-crime-data/README.md

             - Use 'count(*)' to count how many crimes are in each year

-        * The next index finds the months where crime spiked in 2020 (the year in the dataset with the most crimes)
+        * The next query finds the months where crime spiked in 2020 (the year in the dataset with the most crimes)

             - Create an index table for the database to search for offenses in 2020 quickly without sacrificing query speed and performance